snowplow/scala-forex/README.md

 First [sign up] [oer-signup] to Open Exchange Rates to get your App ID for API access.

 There are three types of accounts supported by OER API, Unlimited, Enterprise and Developer levels.
 See the [sign up] [oer-signup] page for specific account descriptions.

-For Scala Forex, the main difference between account levels is that users with Unlimited or Enterprise accounts will be able to use their configured `baseCurrency` directly in calls to OER.
-For Developer users, this library will provide automatic conversions between OER's default base currency (USD) and user-defined base currencies, at some loss of precision.
+For Scala Forex, we recommend an Enterprise or Unlimited account, unless all of your conversions are to or from USD (see section 4.5 OER accounts for an explanation).

 ### 2.2 Configuration